Nursing Care Plans for Diabetes: What You Need to Know

 Nursing Care Plan for Diabetes

-Diabetes mellitus, or just diabetes, is a group of diseases characterized by high blood sugar caused by defects in insulin generation and/or action.
-Chronic high blood sugar can result in long-term damage, dysfunction and even failure of key organs like the eyes, kidneys, nerves heart and blood vessels.
+Diabetes, also called diabetes mellitus, is a group of diseases characterized by high blood sugar caused by problems with insulin production or absorption in the body.
+Chronic high blood sugar can result in long-term damage, dysfunction and even failure of organs like the eyes, kidneys, nerves, heart and blood vessels.

-Nursing care plans allow nurses, patients and other medical professionals to stay on the same page with coordinated care, goals and outcomes.
-While plans will vary among providers and organizations, most include the core components of patient diagnoses, desired outcomes, nursing orders and subsequent evaluation.
+Home health care plans allow nurses, patients and other medical professionals involved in a person’s care to stay on the same page with goals of care and outcomes.
+While plans will vary among providers and organizations, most include the core components of patient diagnoses, desired outcomes, patient teaching and follow-up assessment to make sure the plan is effective.

-In home health care specifically, the agency care team and the physician establish a set plan of care that includes and outlines:
+In home health care specifically, the agency’s care team and the physician work with patients to create a plan of care that includes and outlines:

 • The types of services you need, which may include skilled nursing, physical therapy, occupational therapy, social work, home health aides and more